duckdb/duckdb-web/docs/archive/0.8/sql/query_syntax/limit.md

 ---
+expanded: SQL
 layout: docu
+railroad: query_syntax/orderby.js
+redirect_from:
+- docs/archive/0.8.1/sql/query_syntax/limit
+selected: Documentation/SQL/Query Syntax/Limit
 title: LIMIT Clause
-selected: Documentation/SQL/Query Syntax/Limit
-expanded: SQL
-railroad: query_syntax/orderby.js
 ---

 `LIMIT` is an output modifier.
 Logically it is applied at the very end of the query.
 The `LIMIT` clause restricts the amount of rows fetched.
 The `OFFSET` clause indicates at which position to start reading the values, i.e. the first `OFFSET` values are ignored.